Last Updated: October 28, 2021

 International undergraduate students may have to pay anywhere between €10,000 to €56,000, depending on their course and the location of the university.
 As for international postgraduate students, the tuition cost ranges between €10,000 to €36,000.
 However, Irish universities do provide a wide range of scholarships to help international students get into their desired courses.

 One of the most important factors for international students to be aware of is the transition of currency between their home country and Ireland.
 This information is not always consistent as the rates seem to be affected by a lot of factors, hence, it is advisable to check the conversion rate frequently.
 It is important to keep in mind that the currency of Ireland 4is not

 Irish pounds.
 In 1999, the Republic of Ireland changed its currency to Euros

-As an international student, it is only obvious that one would like to know as much about Ireland - but time is limited.
-To make it easier for international students to know which destinations are worth going to, a list of the most famous destinations are mentioned below:
+As an international student, it is only obvious that one would like to know about Ireland as much as possible.
+To make it easier for international students to know about destinations that are worth going to, a list of the most famous attractions are mentioned below:

 - The Cliffs of Moher

 - Newgrange Meath